sctest2026/circleci-cli/README.md

 > active development and not yet stable.
 For the current stable CLI, see
 > [stable installation](#stable-installation).

-This is CircleCI's command-line interface.
+This is CircleCI's command-line application.

 [Documentation](https://cli.circleci.com/reference/) |
 [Code of Conduct](./CODE_OF_CONDUCT.md) |